API Reference

 source

-When window is set to a positive integer, a moving window of that size is used to compute local MAD.
+When window is set to a integer, a moving window of that size is used to compute local MAD.
 Otherwise, global statistics are used.

 References